Neon Deploy: Learn how Neon helps developers ship faster with Postgres. Grab your ticket

 Retrieve the connection string for your read replica

-Connecting to a read replica is the same as connecting to any branch in a Neon project, except you connect via a read-only compute endpoint instead of a read-write compute endpoint.
+Connecting to a read replica is the same as connecting to any branch in a Neon project, except you connect via a read replica compute instead of your primary read-write compute.
 The following steps describe how to retrieve the connection string (the URL) for a read replica from the Neon Console.

 1. On the Neon Dashboard, under Connection Details, select the branch, the database, and the role you want to connect with.